• Skip to primary navigation

 With biscuits you want bigger chunks of butter to create flaky, delicious layers.
 In the U.K., British scones are more like American biscuits.
 Usually more savory than sweet and will occasionally include cheese, raisins or dates mixed into the dough.

-Rhubarb can be used in cake too, just check out this rhubarb cake with buttery cream frosting.
+Rhubarb can be used in cake too, just check out this rhubarb cake with buttery cream frosting or these rhubarb cookies.

 Can Scones be Frozen?